-Feature DVDs - NEWER (those shelved in the lobby) will be checked out for two days for $2.00
+Feature DVDs/Blu-rays - NEWER (those shelved in the lobby) will be checked out for two days for $2.00

-Feature VHS/DVDs - OLDER (those NOT shelved in the lobby) will be checked out for free for one week and may be renewed.
+Feature DVDs/Blu-rays - OLDER (those NOT shelved in the lobby) will be checked out for free for one week and may be renewed.

-Feature VHS/DVDs - Obtained from other libraries through interlibrary loan will be due one week after we inform you that they are available and will cost $1.00.
+Feature DVDs - Obtained from other libraries through interlibrary loan will be due one week after check out.

 Wii/XBox 360/PS3 Discs: 1 week